 In the last few years, data have become an extremely fashionable and widely discussed issue.
 On the one hand, there are us – web users, who often shudder at the very thought of such a possibility and are often clueless about the subject and the rules of acquiring information.
 On the other hand, there are businesses that will pull out all the stops not only to meet consumers’ needs, but even to anticipate and generate them.

-We are reluctant to talk about our customs and shopping preferences, but we undoubtedly produce increasingly more data that, when reasonably analysed, help to improve the quality of life and services and, therefore, make many things easier.
+We are reluctant to talk about our customs and shopping preferences, but we undoubtedly produce increasingly more data that, when reasonably used in Business Analytics, help to improve the quality of life and services and, therefore, make many things easier.
 Take, for instance, this example: traffic lights combined with traffic intensity sensors will allow drivers to avoid the hated moment when they are waiting for a green light at a completely empty intersection.
 Useful, isn’t it?